pkasela/DIETA-Machine-Translation/README.md

 Paper at https://clic2025.unica.it/wp-content/uploads/2025/09/51_main_long.pdf

-**DIETA** is a compact, decoder-only Transformer (≈0.5B params) trained specifically for high-quality Italian↔English MT, released with five model checkpoints, three training datasets, and one evaluation set.
+**DIETA** is a compact, **decoder-only Transformer (≈0.5B params) trained specifically for high-quality Italian↔English MT**, released with five model checkpoints, three training datasets, and one evaluation set.

 ## Overview